Science in a Free Society: Reason and Practice

 The first section develops a version of Protagorean relativism.
 Feyerabend argues against two views: idealism, which he defines as the view that the authority of reason is independent from tradition and practice, and naturalism or the view that the authority of reason derives from practice.
 Idealism is wrong, Feyerabend argues, because the authority of reason depends on its ability to be integrated into a coherent practice.
 If one were to apply a view of rationality to practice and the practice were to suffer, then the theory of rationality can be rejected.
 Naturalism is wrong because it treats the norms that already happen to be in practice dogmatically.
 Feyerabend develops a view that synthesizes elements of each, which he claims amounts to a form of relativism.

 To allow for collective decision making when traditions conflict, Feyerabend argues for two kinds of dialogues: "guided" and "open" exchanges.
 Guided exchanges require shared assumptions that 'guide' the deliberation process whereas open exchanges have no prior constraints introduced upon dialogue.

 Science in a Free Society

 The second section spells out the political implications of relativism.
 Feyerabend argues against the view that there should be 'experts' who dictate policy decisions and that experts should be supervised by democratically representative laypeople.
 He argues that expertise is often exaggerated and laypeople are competent enough to criticize their views.
 This includes scientific experts.
 Because of this, Feyerabend thinks that science and the state should be separated in an analogous way as the religion and the state are separated in secular societies.

 Conversations with Illiterates

 The final section collects some of Feyerabend's previously published responses to criticisms of Against Method.
 This section is largely polemical and argues that many of his critics suffered from illiteracy.

-Scholarly Response
+Scholarly reception

 Responses to Science in a Free Society were mixed, but largely positive.